Rebeccakamande/se-assignment-6-introduction-to-python-Rebeccakamande/README.md

 6. Functions in Python:
-   - What are functions in Python, and why are they useful?
+   What are functions in Python, and why are they useful?
 Write a Python function that takes two arguments and returns their sum.
 Include an example of how to call this function.

    Functions in Python are blocks of reusable code that perform a specific task.
 They allow you to break down your program into smaller, modular components, making your code more organized, readable, and maintainable.
 Functions also promote code reusability and abstraction, as you can use the same function multiple times without having to rewrite the same code.
-   # Call the add_numbers function and store the result in a variable

    result = add_numbers(3, 5)

-   # Print the result
    print("Sum:", result)

 7. Lists and Dictionaries:
-   - Describe the differences between lists and dictionaries in Python.
+   Describe the differences between lists and dictionaries in Python.
 Write a script that creates a list of numbers and a dictionary with some key-value pairs, then demonstrates basic operations on both.

    Lists:
    Lists are ordered collections of items.